okoyecharles/rails-budget-app/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Budget-app project

 > This is a ruby on rails mobile web application where you can manage your budget: you have a list of payments associated with a category, so that you can see how much money you spent and on what.

+# Live link
+Here is the [live link](https://sleepy-hamlet-84522.herokuapp.com/) for the project.

 # Video link
-Here is the [video link](https://www.loom.com/share/50871a7a78944e64bc78acc36f6356bc) for the project.
+Here is the [video link](https://www.loom.com/share/9abe2b134f9e42bc972c1504726b7b10) for the project.

 # Getting Started